keerthanakumar02/keerthanakumar02-MediSense-AI-Healthcare-Assistant/README.md

 # 🏥 MediSense AI - Healthcare Assistant

-A web-based AI-powered healthcare application for **Medical Report Analysis, Medicine Recognition, AI Chat Assistance, and Health Recommendations** using React, FastAPI, Python, SQLite, and OCR.
+An AI-powered web application for **Medical Report Analysis, Medicine Recognition, AI Chat Assistance, and Health Recommendations** built with React, FastAPI, Python, SQLite, and OCR.

 ---

-# 🌟 Live Demo
+## 🌟 Live Demo

 🔗 Coming Soon — Deployment in Progress

 ---

-# 📌 About the Project
+## 📌 About the Project

-MediSense AI is an intelligent healthcare assistant developed to simplify medical report analysis and medicine information for patients.
+MediSense AI is an intelligent healthcare assistant that simplifies medical report analysis and medicine information for patients.

-The application allows users to:
+Users can:
 - 📄 Upload medical reports (PDF/Image)
 - 🤖 Receive AI-powered medical report analysis
 - 💊 Scan medicines using OCR